 "Therefore, as we have the opportunity, let us do good to all people, especially to those who belong to the family of believers.
 (Galatians, 6:10).

 Goodness seems to be a diminishing quality in people.
-Looking at the news, headlines, and overall behavior, in the world and in the family of God, it is unsettling.
-Certainly, over the last few years, we have been caught up in a whirlwind of harsh and brutal behavior as seen in prejudice, and bigotry.
+Looking at the news, headlines, and overall behavior in the world and the family of God is unsettling.
+Indeed, over the last few years, we have been caught up in a whirlwind of harsh and brutal behavior, as seen in prejudice and bigotry.
 But I have also seen believers, Gods people, demonstrate a lack of compassion and empathy.
 2 Timothy 3 states unequivocally that in the last day's people will change, speaking of God's people, many will become lovers of self, unkind, unforgiving, having a form of godliness but no power.
 Are we there?